 This can be useful for other reasons too, for example when you want to return to a project at a later date without rewriting your search again, or to share searches between colleagues.

 3. Create a search.
 Try to find a search broad enough to capture new material, but without too much redundant material.

 eg ((reduc* or prevent* or avoid* or minimis*) adj2 fall*).ti. for articles about falls prevention.

-Tip.
-The search must be by keywords, authors or journals only.
-New material will not have MeSH terms added yet.
+The search works best using text words.
+Newly published material will not have MeSH terms added yet.